Ms. Jordan-Chavez - - World History HONORS & AP - Modern

 Students are admitted to the course on the basis of open enrollment, meaning that any student with an interest in the course is encouraged to join.

 The course will use Canvas to connect with students and their parents.
 If you register as a parent-observer in Canvas, it will give you an opportunity to access the content of our course and keep informed about the latest assignments.
-Every 2 to 3 weeks, you will also receive a parent newsletter for the course to the email that you have on-file with the school (or to the email address you give me) with a synopsis of what we are working on as well as where we are headed.
-I also encourage you to check grades and set alerts in Skyward (the link is on the JISD homepage at the bottom of the page).
+In addition to Canvas, I am using Remind 101 to communicate announcements and allow students to send messages to me with their questions.
+Parents are also welcome to join Remind.
+To join the Remind for our class, text @worldapjc to 81010.
+I also encourage you to check grades and set alerts in Skyward (the link is on the JISD homepage at the bottom of the page) in order to stay updated on your student's grades.